NIDM — Neuroimaging Data Model

 Overview

-NIDM (Neuroimaging Data Model) is a W3C PROV-based semantic data model for representing neuroimaging experiments, statistical results, and analysis provenance.
-Developed within the ReproNim ecosystem and the NIDASH working group under INCF, NIDM provides a machine-readable, graph-based representation of the neuroimaging research workflow, from acquisition parameters through to analysis pipelines and statistical results.
+NIDM (Neuroimaging Data Model) is a semantic data model for representing neuroimaging experiments, statistical results, and analysis provenance, built on the W3C PROV provenance standard.
+By semantic, it means the data carries machine-readable meaning rather than only file structure.
+Developed within the ReproNim ecosystem and the NIDASH working group under INCF, NIDM provides a graph-based representation of the neuroimaging research workflow, from acquisition parameters through to analysis pipelines and statistical results.
 It comprises two main components: NIDM-Experiment, which describes experimental design and dataset metadata using ontology terms, and NIDM-Results, which packages neuroimaging statistical maps with the full provenance of how they were produced.
 NIDM-Results is natively supported by SPM and FSL, and is accepted by NeuroVault for open sharing of statistical maps with methodological context.
 NIDM extends BIDS at the semantic layer: where BIDS organises the file structure, NIDM describes the meaning of the data and its provenance, using PROV-O as its formal foundation.

 Connections